discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 ####Publisher: Check content
-Once content is copy edited it is moved to this queue by ExeterPremedia. eLife production staff will review the content and then it will move to the next stage.
+Once content is copy edited it is moved to this queue by ExeterPremedia. eLife production staff will review the content and then move to the next stage on ECS.
 We anticipate this stage is a transition stage only and will be removed once everything is bedded in.

-**Questions to ExeterPremedia: Should production move it via ECS and you send a message to PaW?**
+####Output:
+ - SOAP message to PaW to move article to next stage